Configure APM Java Agent Hybrid Mode

 export com_oracle_apm_agent_hybrid=true

 Setting the property is the only step required for most appservers and microservices.
 However, some appservers may have a different classloading logics and class definition isolations.
-To ensure that the APM Agent uses the same OpenTracing class definition the additional following step may be required:
+To ensure that the APM Agent uses the same OpenTracing and OpenTelemetry class definition the additional following step may be required:

 In general, the additional step is required for the following: